Why Do Better Loss Functions Lead to Less Transferable Features?: Details of training and hyperparameter tuning

-The architecture we used for CIFAR-10 experiments was based on All-CNN-C architecture of \citet{springenberg2014striving}, with batch normalization added between layers and the global average pooling operation moved before the final convolutional layer.
-On CIFAR-100, we used the Wide ResNet 16-8 architecture from \citet{zagoruyko2016wide}.
-Our CIFAR-100 architecture applied weight decay to batch normalization parameters, but our CIFAR-10 architecture did not.

-\subsection{Training and Tuning Multinomial Logistic Regression Classifiers}
+\subsection{Training and tuning multinomial logistic regression classifiers}

-To train multinomial logistic regression classifiers on fixed features, we follow a similar approach to \citet{kornblith2019better}.
+To train multinomial logistic regression classifiers on fixed features, we use L-BFGS~\cite{nocedal1980updating}, following a similar approach to previous work~\cite{kornblith2019better,radford2021learning}.
 We first extracted features for every image in the training set, by resizing them to 224 pixels on the shortest side and taking a $224\times 224$ pixel center crop.
 We held out a validation set from the training set, and used this validation set to select the $L^2$ regularization hyperparameter, which we selected from 45 logarithmically spaced values between $10^{-6}$ and $10^5$, applied to the sum of the per-example losses.
 Because the optimization problem is convex, we used the previous weights as a warm start as we increased the $L^2$ regularization hyperparameter.
-After finding the optimal hyperparameter on this validation set, we retrained on the entire training set and evaluated accuracy on the test set.
+After finding the optimal hyperparameter on this validation set, we retrained on the training + validation sets and evaluated accuracy on the test set.
+We measured either top-1 or mean per-class accuracy, depending on which was suggested by the dataset creators.
+See Table~\ref{tab:dataset} for further details of the datasets investigated.